-exchange.

-4 Money market instruments issued or guaranteed by entities not described above where such security: 25%

-4.1 Listed and traded on an exchange 5% 25%

-4.2 not listed on an exchange, 5% 10%
+3 Money market instruments issued or guaranteed by: 100% 3.1 a public entity under the Public Finance Management Act,1999(Act No.1 of 1999); 10% 100% 3.2 any local or foreign entity which is listed on an exchange.
+10% 100% 4 Money market instruments issued or guaranteed by entities not described above where such security: 25% 4.1 Is listed and traded on an exchange 5% 25% 4.2 Is not listed on an exchange, 5% 10%

-- (2) In order to determine the market capitalisation of an internationally listed group holding company, a conversion must be done to Rand at the prevailing foreign exchange rate at the date of inclusion of the instrument and thereafter at least once every 30 days. - (3) Where, after the date of inclusion of any money market instrument in a money market portfolio, a reduced inclusion limit becomes applicable to that instrument, the manager must rectify the position within 30 days of such reduced limit becoming applicable.
-Provided that if the manager and the trustee are of the view that rectification would be detrimental to a particular portfolio, the manager must, within seven days of the date of becoming aware of the change in limits, submit a detailed plan setting out measures to rectify the position to the Registrar for consideration for approval. - (4) Where a manager is unable to comply with any limit prescribed in this paragraph through no fault of its own, the manager must, if the non-compliance is not rectified within 30 days of the date on which the manager becomes aware of the non-compliance, submit a detailed plan setting out measures to rectify the position to the registrar for consideration for approval.
+(2) In order to determine the market capitalisation of an internationally listed group holding company, a conversion must be done to Rand at the prevailing foreign exchange rate at the date of inclusion of the instrument and thereafter at least once every 30 days.

+(3) Where, after the date of inclusion of any money market instrument in a money market portfolio, a reduced inclusion limit becomes applicable to that instrument, the manager must rectify the position within 30 days of such reduced limit becoming applicable: Provided that if the manager and the trustee are of the view that rectification would be detrimental to a particular portfolio, the manager must, within seven days of the date of becoming aware of the change in limits, submit a detailed plan setting out measures to rectify the position to the Registrar for consideration for approval.

+(4) Where a manager is unable to comply with any limit prescribed in this paragraph through no fault of its own, the manager must, if the non-compliance is not rectified within 30 days of the date on which the manager becomes aware of the non-compliance, submit a detailed plan setting out measures to rectify the position to the registrar for consideration for approval.

-Reduction of participatory interests
+7. Reduction of participatory interests

-- 7. (1) For the purposes of this section, a "reduction in value" occurs where a loss on a sale or a default of a money market instrument results in a loss greater than the income accrued in an accounting period. - (2) Within 21 days after any reduction in value, a manager must, provide the registrar and every investor in the portfolio details of the reduction, in writing. - (3) A reduction in value must be reflected in the accounts and returns to be kept and rendered to the registrar by the manager in terms of section 90(1) of the Act.
+(1) For the purposes of this paragraph, a "reduction in value" occurs where a loss on a sale or a default of a money market instrument results in a loss greater than the income accrued in the portfolio in an accounting period.

+(2) Within 21 days after any reduction in value, a manager must, provide the registrar and every investor in the portfolio details of the reduction, in writing.

+(3) A reduction in value must be reflected in the accounts and returns to be kept and rendered to the registrar by the manager in terms of section 90(1) of the Act.